-Education is vital to society, which is one reason many people are debating the possibility of making higher education a right in this country.
-Of course, this is not the case yet, but there are several types of education opportunities springing up, especially in vocation education and apprenticeship programs.
-These types of programs are great, but the problem is that women seem to be missing out on these opportunities, which revolve around technical skills.
+Education is vital to society.
+It is one reason many people are debating the possibility of making higher education a right in this country.
+Of course, this is not the case yet.
+But there are several types of education opportunities springing up.
+Especially in vocation education and apprenticeship programs.
+These types of programs are great.
+But the problem is that women seem to be missing out on these opportunities, which revolve around technical skills.

 Reduction of Technical Skills